grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 [//]: # (### A plan)

-[//]: # (maybe the next scene back in the Prospect runs like this: Hemi lays out his plan to cannibalize the gnat.
-Percy convinces him to go along with it by revealing the location of the depot, and the prospect of a big score there. basically reverse the dialog from the way it is now, and add in hints of bigger things to come.
-Maybe Shakes says he was on his way to the Longland Islands trading center, but that was just for a refuel and his final delivery was to be in Stilt City -- maybe?)

 Owen took his coffee to go, and headed towards the cargo hold to try and reinforce Chips' patches.
 When there was finally a cup of coffee in front of the rest of them, and the empty bowls pushed into the middle of the table, Percy brought them to order.
 "Next agenda item: assuming we don't fucking sink, how do we get my lady moving again?"
 She looked at Hemi.

 Hemi put his pencil down.
 "Perhaps in your time on the sea some of you became familiar with the Angler fish?
 In some species the female is enormous compared to the male, maybe a hundred times bigger.
 The females are complex, highly evolved organisms, with sophisticated traps for catching and devouring other fish.
 The males are nothing but tiny sperm repositories.
 They swim around until they find a female, attach themselves to the female's underside, and then fuse with her body, essentially becoming nothing more than a sperm organ for her."